 Don't be confused of two other restrictions at the crossingwhich are fine.

 Look at this map to see just the two affected restrictions and hover the mouse over the turn restriction icons to see the relation members, move your mouse to the restriction members to see their role:: http://map.comlu.com/?zoom=18&lat=-12.261624&lon=-38.949495&layer=OSM%20Standard&overlays=FTT

-Comment from wille about 1 year ago
+Comment from wille over 1 year ago

 Now I undestood your point and I've fixed the turn restriction.
 Thank you very much for your advise!
 Could you check if it is fine now?

-Resolved by Zartbitter about 1 year ago
+Resolved by Zartbitter over 1 year ago

 Seems to be fine now.
 Thanks for your support :-)

 |Copyright OpenStreetMap and contributors, under an open license|